 There is power in a first draft, but Hemingway was mostly right: first drafts are shit.
 Maybe it’s not that way for everyone, but for me and what seems like many people, first drafts are a start; you find your story in revision.

 Revision is both the most gratifying and the most draining part of my writing life.
-It exhausts while it challenges, engaging my aesthetic and intellectual sensibilities simultaneously, my conscious and subconscious minds, and it leaves me so worn out that it I no longer distinguish between the excitement of constantly thinking about and laboring over an essay, and the frustration of it.
+It exhausts while it challenges, engaging my aesthetic and intellectual sensibilities simultaneously, my conscious and subconscious minds, and it leaves me so worn out that I no longer distinguish between the excitement of constantly thinking about and laboring over an essay, and the frustration of it.
 Revision is so essential that if I had to choose one line to describe the writing process, it would be: “writing is revision.”
 Maybe that’s why I love poet Robert Hass’s quote so much: “It’s hell writing and it’s hell not writing.
 The only tolerable state is having just written.”
 Exhausting or not, it still beats working in a cubicle.

 Some people would disagree with the idea that writing is revision.
 There’s a popular notion that art is about inspiration, and the challenge of the artist is to capture a spontaneous outpouring as it happens, without spilling any of that molten magic while it’s hot.
 I don’t know where this idea came from.
 Maybe it stems from the human tendency to relax rather than work; maybe it’s as ancient as the Greeks.
 What I do know is that the idea can encourage laziness.
 By presenting the core mechanisms of creation as something extemporaneous rather than labor-intensive, revision comes to resemble a kind of ruination, a process of tinkering that dilutes the original potency of the spontaneous composition.
 The message is: “the less you mess with it the better.”
 I can’t speak for all disciplines, but for essay writers, I think that idea is damaging.
 When essayists do less, their essays contain less.
 Even the term “discipline” implies labor, practice.

 The essays I like to read and try to write don’t spring to life as the proverbial lightning bolt delivered by magic or the gods.
 They accrue, developed through protracted effort to build, shape and layer.
 In tea terms: revision is the process of steeping to develop character.
 Those who resist it on the grounds that it lessens the raw life force of revelation not only fall prey to a clichéd, romantic notion of writing (the frenzied poet, scribbling fast enough to capture the words as they come), they often fail to fully tap all the meaning and power that their subjects and they as writers contain.
 Maybe that sounds smug, but in my experience, more work = better essay.
 For me, telling a story isn’t enough.
 Instead of an awesome anecdote, I want meaning, nuance, theme, dazzling sentences, interesting narrative architecture, little if any of which arrives when you first sit down to tap computer keys.
-If we could speak sentence as incredible as the ones we write, then writing would just be the act of transcribing words spoken into a digital recorder.
+If we could speak sentences as incredible as the ones we write, then writing would just be the act of transcribing words spoken into a digital recorder.
 I can’t think of any narrative nonfiction that I’ve read that resulted from that.
 Can Denis Johnson do that?
 Or Barry Hannah?
 Among his many accomplishments, Kerouac did us a disservice by making us think that writing was only about filling a scroll with speedy first takes.
 Maybe some writers think otherwise while the Adderall still has a grip on them.

 We can learn a lot about revision from first impressions.
 People say you only get one chance to make one.
 That’s true, and sometimes you meet someone and immediately know, “Blowhard, don’t trust him,” or “Perv.”
 I always trust my gut.
 I also know that sometimes we misread people, so it’s wise to keep that first impression open to some amount of modification and allow in new information from further interactions.
 Meaning, as we get to know people, we broaden our initial perceptions and allow them to develop depth, even when depth contains the sort of contradictory information that is central to human nature.
 This is how revision operates.